Back to Blog

 MyProtein wins on sale-price-per-gram-of-protein and loses on full-price-per-gram.
 The discount-code game decides which one applies to you.

-Impact Whey on a code: roughly £1.20 per 100g of powder, which works out to about 36p per 25g of protein.
-That is among the cheapest cost-per-protein figures of any UK whey.
+Impact Whey on a code: a full 50 percent code on the 4.5kg works out around £1.49 per 100g of powder, or about 52p per 25g of protein.
+Respectable, but no longer among the cheapest cost-per-protein figures of any UK whey.

 Impact Whey at full RRP: roughly £2.20 per 100g, which puts it level with Bulk Pure Whey at full price and 25 percent cheaper than Optimum Nutrition Gold Standard.